StarWonder67/ShunDepression/README.md

  This project aims to build an interactive web application that will motivate and help users to evade the fangs of depression and realise their potential to the fullest.

 ### __MOTIVATION__
+We all have felt low and stressed at some point of our lives.
+In today's world, where technology is engulfing us from all spheres of lives, a major factor affecting our moods is social networking applications.
+The temptation to check our phones for unread messages or noitfications is almost impossible to resist.
+According to a report too much involvement in social media causes bad temperament, low self-esteem, lack of confidence and all of this mounts upto a condition known as 'Facebook Depression'.
+The focus of this project is to provide a feed to the user which motivates/inspires him to become a much better version of himself.

 ## Prerequisites
 * A zeal to learn and build